Title

 The Newborn Screening Act of 2004 establishes a comprehensive national system to ensure that every newborn in the Philippines undergoes screening for heritable conditions, promoting early detection and treatment to prevent mental retardation and death.

-The objectives are: (1) to ensure every newborn has access to screening for heritable conditions that can cause mental retardation, serious health complications or death; (2) to establish and integrate a sustainable newborn screening system in the public health system; (3) to ensure health practitioners are aware of their responsibilities regarding newborn screening; and (4) to ensure parents understand their responsibility in promoting their child's health through newborn screening.
+The objectives include: (1) ensuring newborn access to screening for specified heritable conditions; (2) establishing and integrating a sustainable system within public health delivery; (3) ensuring health practitioners are aware of benefits and their responsibilities; and (4) ensuring parents recognize their responsibility to protect their child through newborn screening.

-Newborn Screening is defined as the process of collecting a few drops of blood from the newborn onto an appropriate collection card and performing biochemical testing to determine if the newborn has a heritable condition.
+It is the process of collecting a few drops of blood from the newborn onto an appropriate collection card and performing biochemical testing to determine if the newborn has a heritable condition.

-Any health practitioner delivering or assisting in delivery must inform the parents or legal guardian about the availability, nature, and benefits of newborn screening.
+Any health practitioner who delivers or assists in the delivery must, prior to delivery, inform the parents or legal guardian of the availability, nature, and benefits of newborn screening.
+DOH is responsible for appropriate notification and education of this obligation.

 Analyze Cases Smarter, Faster